-Recently a macabre series appeared on Netflix entitled Midnight Mass.
-In this horror thriller series, an island population is haunted by a mysterious being.
-It got me to thinking.
 As a tour guide you read so many facts that sometimes you detach yourself from the humanity of the people in the stories.
 It was only when I was guiding international visitors with a translator that I recalled the horrible sensation when I learned this story as a child.

 On a hill outside of Ardglass is a picturesque, ruined church – Ardtole is its name.
 The tranquillity deceives today’s visitor of how the church came to be the way it is.
 Established from the time of Saint Patrick, this church was rebuilt in the 1300s.
 The reason being religious restructuring undertaken by the Normans.
 The bishop at that time lived outside of Downpatrick and this was one of six churches that lined the route to his palace.

 The congregation served by this church was a largely rural community engaged in agriculture.
 A dispute arose with the chief of the McCartan clan over the price of cattle.
 Cattle at the time were used as currency and had from time immemorial been treated as such.
 The burgesses of Ardglass found him drunk one evening, sleeping, and tied him to the briars by the wisps of his long beard.
 When he awoke, he had to cut himself free thereby losing his beard, the symbol of his social standing.
 Much like Samson when his hair was cut, he had to regain his authority.
 Thoroughly infuriated, he incited his clan to avenge the insult.
 They picked the one night when the people of Ardglass would be in one location, together in celebration.